 This will ensure that your dog doesn’t develop painful gastrointestinal problems like bloat (also known as GDV).
 Bloat occurs when a dog’s stomach twists and the gas is unable to escape.

-Greyhounds in particular are susceptible to this because their stomachs are compact to make them lighter and more aerodynamic for running.
+Greyhounds in particular are susceptible to this because their stomachs are compact making them lighter and more aerodynamic for running.

-A high-carb diet or extra small meal will help them to recover more quickly, keep their energy levels higher, and avoid issues stemming from bloating.
+A high-carb diet or extra small meals will help them to recover more quickly, keep their energy levels higher, and avoid issues stemming from bloating.